A combination of memorial service and charitable fundraiser, World Cry was the dream of an American Michael Jackson fan named Amber Sipes.

 An incredible thing happened.
 Michael sang ‘Somebody shakes when the wind blows…’ and the branches of the Neverland oaks stirred overhead in the wind, their leaves sighing like the sea that can be heard in the recording.

 As the song reached its impassioned crescendo, our close circle became a spontaneous group hung.
 It was an experience both inexplicable and wonderful.

 ‘Cry’ is a very special song.
 Joe Vogel refers to it as a universal lamentation.
-When used in solidarity with others during World Cry on 25th June each year, it becomes a prayer for healing for both the planet and our own wounded souls – and Michael’s, whose reputation has been constantly under attack from many sources since his passing.
+When used in solidarity with others during World Cry on 25th June each year, it becomes a prayer for healing for both the planet and our own wounded souls – and for Michael, whose reputation has been constantly under attack from many sources since his passing.

 ‘On “Invincible” he goes back to what he does best—breaking down musical barriers while fighting to get the girl.’